featured article thumbnail push technology

 Whether you want to boost user interaction, stay in touch with your customers, or improve retention, push notifications are a clever way to increase engagement.
 There’s no need to go to the expense of creating a native iOS or Android app: with the proper setup, you can start sending notifications to your customers through their browsers, also known as web push notifications.

 Firebase, an app development platform from Google, is one of the most popular ways to set up web app push notifications.
+Push notification implementation with Firebase simplifies the process for both web and mobile applications.
 Learn why Firebase is a popular choice and how to simplify the notification process using Firebase.

 In this article: